-Future episodes include Emanuel Ax, Vladimir Ashkenazy, Joyce di Donato, Matthias Pintscher, Marc-André Hamelin, the Artemis String Quartet, Claire Chase, Seymour Bernstein, Alex Klein, Gary Graffman, and many more exciting guests -- stay tuned!
+Future episodes include Emanuel Ax, Vladimir Ashkenazy, Joyce di Donato, Matthias Pintscher, Marc-André Hamelin, the Artemis String Quartet, Claire Chase, Seymour Bernstein, Gary Graffman, Jen-Yves Thibaudet, Nadine Sierra, and many more exciting guests -- stay tuned!

 “I attracted what I was looking for.
 I exuded what I wanted to happen.”